 A discussion on Shanghai’s public transport network would be incomplete without mentioning the efficient rail network.
 Two major railways pass through Shanghai: routes connecting Beijing and Hangzhou, and the three key train stations of Shanghai Railway Station, Shanghai South Railway Station and Shanghai Hongqiao Railway Station.

-Expats can enjoy the high-speed railway, in particular the Shanghai Maglev Train (SMT).
-The name Maglev comes from it being a magnetic levitation train, allowing speeds of 268 mph (431 km/h).
+You can enjoy the high-speed railway, particularly the Shanghai Maglev Train (SMT).
+The name Maglev comes from it being a magnetic levitation train, allowing speeds of 268 mph (431km/h).
 While the line is not part of the Shanghai Metro, it connects with it at Longyang Road Station.
 SMT also connects Shanghai Pudong International Airport.

 Ferries

-This coastal city is cut by the Huangpu River, and travelling by ferry can be a great way to get around and see the city.
+The Huangpu River cuts Shanghai, making ferry travel a great way to get around and see the city.
 The Shanghai Ferry operates 18 lines.
-A basic trip costs about the same as other forms of public transport, and passengers can pay using a Shanghai Public Transport Card.
+Basic trip costs are about the same as other forms of public transport, and passengers can pay using a Shanghai Public Transport Card.
 Passengers who wish to take a bicycle, light motorcycle or normal motorcycle are charged higher rates.

 Taxis in Shanghai